-Aquamarine and Australian Opal Doublet set in Sterling Silver, keep clean with an anti-tarnish cloth.
+Blue Topaz and Australian Opal Doublet set in Sterling Silver, keep clean with an anti-tarnish cloth.

 Please be aware that opals are delicate stones that can break when knocked against a hard surface.
 Prolonged exposure to water can also damage them so it is always advisable to take off any opal jewellery before showering or bathing.